-The most common medication prescribed to increase the stone expulsion rate is Tamsulosin (a muscle relaxant that makes easier expulsion).
-Painkillers and anti-nausea medicines may help to treat the symptoms while waiting for spontaneous stone clearance.
+The most common medication to increase the stone expulsion rate is Tamsulosin (a muscle relaxant that makes expulsion easier).
+Painkillers and anti-nausea medicines may help treat the symptoms while waiting for spontaneous stone clearance.

 We need a more aggressive procedure if:

-With this procedure, we usually discharge the patient the same day, and he can resume the regular daily activities the following day.
-Sometimes, some fragment resulting from the treatment is relatively too large, it blocks the ureter, and we need to do an additional procedure to remove it from the ureter.
+With this procedure, we usually discharge the patient the same day, and he can resume his daily activities the following day.
+Sometimes, some fragment resulting from the treatment is too large, which blocks the ureter, and we need to do an additional procedure to remove them from the ureter.